fredericosanntana/midnight-kitties/packages/api/kitties/README.md

 # Kitties API Reference

-The Kitties API provides a unified interface for interacting with the CryptoKitties smart contract from both browser and Node.js environments.
+The Kitties API provides a browser-only interface for interacting with the CryptoKitties smart contract in web environments.

 ## Table of Contents